tcreme/mws-restaurant-stage-1/README.md

 ### Python

-Python is used to set up a simple HTTP server
+Python is used to set up a simple HTTP server.

 ### Leaflet.js and Mapbox: